-A recursive architecture for visual reasoning and structural critique
+A recursive architecture for visual refusal, reasoning and structural critique.

 A recursive prompt-pressure engine for generative image collaboration.